metalcarratt/ministry/ls/Exodus/msg15.md

 Exo.
 6:6-7

 the lord has promised that he will build his church. we should not believe in any negative situation but in the lords promise and in his word of assurance.

+moses complained to God that his words had no power before pharoah or the elders of Israel.